 They're the bridge between your product and potential clients, turning interest into action.
 And the difference between success and disappointment often boils down to the skills, knowledge, and attitude of your team.

-Let’s look at what it takes to build a great sales team.
+So, letโs take a look at what it takes to build a great sales team.

 What are the most vital salesperson traits?

-When assembling your sales team, prioritize traits like active listening, empathy, and adaptability.
-Great B2B salespeople put themselves in the customer's shoes.
+When assembling your sales team, prioritize traits like active listening, empathy, and adaptability.ย Great B2B salespeople put themselves in the customer's shoes.
 They understand concerns, making the customer feel heard and valued.
 Look for people who listen well because they will respond thoughtfully and address customer needs effectively.

 Traits of an ideal salesperson